cyberxyz-security/XYZ-0-Day-Scanner/README.md

 ## 📄 License

-The XYZ 0-Day Scanner is licensed under a commercial license.
+The XYZ-Scan is licensed under a commercial license.
 See the [LICENSE](LICENSE) file for more details.